M9 – Museum of the 20th century, Venice Mestre

 The museum’s building

-Opened in December 2018 as the centerpiece of a larger urban renovation in central Mestre, the M9 building was designed by Berlin-based architectural firm Sauerbruch Hutton, who won the international architectural competition to design the museum in 2010.
+Opened in December 2018 as the centerpiece of a larger urban renovation in central Mestre, the M9 building was designed by Berlin-based architectural firm Sauerbruch Hutton, that won the international architectural competition to design the museum in 2010.

 The M9 museum in Venice Mestre, west facade; photo © Riccardo Bianchini / Inexhibit